f5devcentral/f5-agility-labs-nginx/docs/class15/lab3/lab3.md

         - name: default
    ```

-4. Last we combine everything by defiing a **route** which is the entry point that the AI Gateway is listening with the policy.
+4. Last we combine everything by defining a **route** which is the entry point that the AI Gateway is listening with the policy.

    ```yaml
    routes: